ezra-bible-app/ezra-bible-app/DESIGN.md

 ### Components

 Components are classes that usually represent one specific "graphical component" of the UI, e.g. the options menu or the book selection menu.

+### Sequelize Models

+Sequelize (an object-oriented wrapper) is used to manage the interface to the (SQLite) database.
+Each database table is represented by one model.
+Besides the standard Sequelize API that is attached to every model, you find various custom querying functions in the models.

+### node-sword-interface

+To access SWORD modules, Ezra Project uses the [node-sword-interface](https://github.com/ezra-project/node-sword-interface) library.
+This library is implemented in C++ and offers a simple, flat, facade style interface that wraps calls to the SWORD library.

 ### The big picture